programyan/strong_interface/README.md

 ## TODO

 - [x] Check if methods of interfaces all exists in a class or module
-- [ ] Check the arguments of methods
+- [x] Check the arguments of methods
+- [ ] Allow optional arguments at interface methods???

 ## Development